The Link Between GERD and Stress

 I enjoy deep breathing during walks in my local park.
 First, I take a slow breath in.
-Then, when I exhale, I envision all my stress and negative emotions leaving my body and getting released into the air.
-I repeat this process a couple times until I feel relaxed.
+Then, when I exhale, I envision all my stress and negative emotions leaving my body and getting released into the ground.
+I usually repeat this process a few of times until I feel relaxed.

 Did you know that exercise reduces stress and depression?
 Studies have shown that exercise reduces stress hormones like adrenaline and cortisol and raises the number of feel-good, pain-killing chemicals in our bodies called endorphins.
 Regular aerobic exercise can lower feelings of anxiety and depression (21)

 4. Surround yourself with Friends

 Did you know that depression and anxiety are linked to high smartphone use?
 (22) (23) Studies have shown that the use of smartphones can reduce our ability to engage in healthy conversations with people.